 Everyone has that one subject in high school they just don’t like very much.
-(It’s certainly happened to me!)
+It certainly happened to me!
 We may not be particularly good at the subject, or we may find the content boring.
 Whatever the reason, we dread it and often procrastinate when we need to complete assignments or study for a test.
 Sometimes, even in spite of working hard, we may still find it difficult to do well in the class.
 It can be quite discouraging and can be a big bump in your senior year, as it could impact your college applications and final grades.
 Now, we all know high school isn’t always the place where we can just skip the classes we don’t like.
 Sometimes, you just need to deal with it.
 Having a strategy can help.
 Here are a few tips I picked up throughout high school that hopefully will help you deal with your academic weaknesses.

-Accept it and make a plan
+Accept the weakness and make a plan

 It’s often rather difficult to admit our weaknesses for many reasons.
 It could be because of pride, parental pressure, or procrastination.
 But it’s important to come to terms with your academic struggles so you have the right attitude toward remedying them and achieving your goals.
 Once you come to understand and zero in on your weaknesses, it also becomes easier to plan your next step.
 You should begin to identify learning gaps and distinct areas in need of improvement.
 Then think about the kind of strategy you would like to adopt toward addressing your academic weaknesses.
-A teacher, guidance counselor, tutor, friend, or family member can be a helpful person to turn to at this point, so ask for their advice!
+A teacher, counselor, tutor, friend, or family member can be a helpful person to turn to at this point, so ask for their advice!
 This is crucial, because you need clear and concrete plans to improve in a particular subject.

 Time: it’s the essential ingredient to working on your academic weaknesses in high school.
 But I know what you’re thinking—you already have a crazy-busy high school schedule.
 So how do you find “extra” time to work on subjects you struggle with academically?
 Well, you need to make studying and time management a priority.
 Plan out your study schedule for each day in advance, and allocate time to study every subject—plus extra time for the ones you’re struggling in.

-Identify your best way of learning
+Identify your learning style

 This may be the most crucial tip of all, as it helps you foster good learning habits and discipline toward overcoming your academic weaknesses.
 If you have trouble focusing, try training your mind for a few months.
 Plus, when you concentrate better on your schoolwork, you can spend more time on other activities and hobbies.
 In this way, you not only feel productive, but you also feel that you’ve earned a break after your hard work and concentration.
 Try apps like SelfControl, Headspace, Time Out, MindNode, The Mindfulness App, and Mental Workout to help you keep up your focus and confidence.
 The Pomodoro Technique can also go a long way in improving your focus, provided you use it in the right way.

 Have a positive outlook

 It’s important to keep an optimistic outlook and maintain a positive approach toward combatting your academic weaknesses.
 As long as you believe that you can improve, you will be well on your way.
 Take care of yourself, from eating well and getting enough sleep to accepting positive reinforcement and feedback from your teachers, parents, and peers.
-Having a good attitude can also make you develop more of an interest and aptitude toward performing better and going the extra mile during the revision period before your exams.
+Having a good attitude can also make you develop more of an interest and aptitude toward performing better and going the extra mile during study sessions before your exams.